 Must possess a Master's degree from an accredited college or university with many course coursework in library science.
 This position requires four (4) years of increasingly responsible experience that would provide the knowledge, skills, and abilities to perform the specific duties of the position, including some supervisory and/or managerial experience.
-All positions in this classification require possession of current CPR/AED/First Aid certifications and possession of a valid Ham Radio Technician License.
+CPR/AED/First Aid Certification desired.
 Must possess and maintain a valid California class C driver's license and have a satisfactory driving record.